chenan02/chenan02.github.io/_posts/2018-02-16-excerpts-from-the-sierras.md

 - - -
 9/5/17 - Vogelsang Backpackers' Camp
-When She left, everything was silent.
+When she left, everything was silent.
 Oppressive, waiting for me to fold.
 I was scared.
 I've heard it before - when I first came to Mammoth, alone.
 And now I was to become comfortable w/ just myself, again.
 Back to square one.

 - - -
 9/8/17 - Glacier Point, Last night on the trail
 [...]
 I was so, so proud of myself, of who I've become
 [...]
-Because our actions make up who we are, and I decided, I cose, to be here, looking out on the Yosemite Valley, at the end of a 300 mile trail.
+Because our actions make up who we are, and I decided, I chose, to be here, looking out on the Yosemite Valley, at the end of a 300 mile trail.

 So to me, being a man isn't about how old you are or what you know.
 It's about having found youself, and being damn proud of who you've become.
 [...]